• Skip to primary navigation

 Mass Payment Processing

 To get the most out of cross-border payments, you need a program that supports mass payment processing.
-Schedule thousands of payments according to multiple methods, in a single dashboard.
+Schedule thousands of payments according to multiple methods in a single dashboard.

-No more data entry across multiple bank ports or extra fees.
+No more data entry across multiple bank ports or extra processing fees.
 Tipalti allows you to schedule payments in different methods, currencies, and countries from a single application.
 The system automatically remits to all suppliers with no human interaction required.
 There is no need to hire more payables staff as you grow.

 Banking Rules